Provinces of Taiwan

 Primary subdivisions:

-Taiwan is divided into two provinces and two special municipalities.
+Taiwan is divided into two provinces and five special municipalities.

 Notes: Chung-hsing-hsin-tsun is translated Chunghsing New Village.
 Fuzhou is in the PRC's part of Fukien.